angular/components/src/lib/datepicker/datepicker.md

 ### Input and change events

 The input's native `(input)` and `(change)` events will only trigger due to user interaction with the input element; they will not fire when the user selects a date from the calendar popup.
-Because of this limitation, the datepicker input also has support for `(dateInput)` and `(dateChange)` events.
+Therefore, the datepicker input also has support for `(dateInput)` and `(dateChange)` events.
 These trigger when the user interacts with either the input or the popup.

 The `(dateInput)` event will fire whenever the value changes due to the user typing or selecting a date from the calendar.
 The `(dateChange)` event will fire whenever the user finishes typing input